Atlamillias/DearPyPixl/README.md

 * interfaces cannot include a `__weakref__` attribute, meaning they **cannot have proxies**
 * **`__bool__` cannot be implemented**

-The last point has less to do with `int` and more to do with how Dear PyGui is inspecting identifier values. `__bool__` must operate on the integer value of the interface; hard-to-diagnose bugs *will* occur otherwise.
+The last limitation has less to do with `int` and more to do with how Dear PyGui is inspecting identifier values. `__bool__` must operate on the integer value of the interface; hard-to-diagnose bugs *will* occur otherwise.
 For this reason, Dear PyPixl will throw a `TypeError` when defining an interface class that does not point to `int.__bool__`.

 <br>

 #### Passing Explicit UUID's and Aliases